The Bankrate promise

 Chip and PIN cards

 In countries around the world, chip and PIN cards are the norm.
-These cards use a microchip and personal identification number (PIN) to validate transactions instead of a cardholder’s signature.
+These cards use a microchip and personal identification number — or PIN — to validate transactions, instead of a cardholder’s signature.
 Rather than swiping the magnetic stripe through the card reader, consumers insert the card into the machine and enter the PIN stored on the chip.
 If you have a card with a chip in your wallet, set a PIN so you don’t run into trouble using it abroad.

 Notify your bank of your travel plans

 Providing advance notice of your travel plans reduces the odds of your bank declining your transactions abroad.
 Knowing that you’ll be in Paris for a week, your bank is less likely to reject all those purchases at patisseries.
-They’ll know your credit card is likely not compromised.
-You’re just being a tourist and eating all the chocolate croissants you can muster.
+They’ll know your credit card isn’t compromised — you’re just being a tourist, eating all the chocolate croissants you can muster.

-Is it worthwhile using a credit card abroad?
+Is it worthwhile to use a credit card abroad?

-Using your credit card abroad provides security and convenience that cash does not.
-You’ll earn points on every purchase, which you can save up and redeem toward more travel experiences in the future.
-Your purchases may also be covered by purchase protection, giving you extra peace of mind.
-More importantly, you won’t have to carry large amounts of cash and worry about the security risk that might post.
+Yes — using your credit card abroad provides security and convenience that cash does not.
+You’ll earn points on every purchase, which you can save up and redeem toward future travel experiences.
+The items you buy may also be covered by purchase protection, giving you extra peace of mind.
+More importantly, you won’t have to carry large amounts of cash and worry about the security risk it poses.

-While you should bring some cash with you in case your credit card isn’t accepted, a credit card provides more protection.
+While you should bring some cash for those smaller, irresistible purchases, a credit card provides stronger protection.

 What’s the cost of using a credit card abroad?

-There are two types of fees you’ll encounter when using a credit card abroad: foreign transaction fees and merchant fees.
+You’ll encounter two types of fees when using a credit card abroad: foreign transaction fees and merchant fees.
 Foreign transaction fees are around 3 percent and can be avoided since many travel rewards cards waive them.

 Unfortunately, there isn’t much consumers can do about it.
 You can either pay the fee, use cash or shop somewhere else to get around it.
 The last thing you want is to get into a skirmish with a small-business owner just trying to get by.